poepoe3060/Odoo_Purchase/README.md

 # Odoo-Purchase
-customized modules for Odoo Purchase Process
+Customized some modules for Odoo Purchase Process.
 All are my own source codes and please feel free to use them.